 Many people incorrectly think that the Food and Drug Administration (FDA) automatically catches all unreasonably dangerous drugs and prevents them from being sold.

 Unfortunately, the evidence needed to prove a drug is safe can be a low bar to clear.
-A drug manufacturer may have proven that the drug is safe in one group that is not representative of the general public.
+A drug manufacturer may have proven that the drug is safe in one group that does not represent the general public.
 They may also have proven that the drug is safe under lab-controlled conditions, without regard for outside factors like drug interactions.

 North Carolina has more protections for drug manufacturers than most states.
 These protections mean that you and your attorney will have to work hard to satisfy the minimum level of proof that your injury deserves compensation.

 Dangerous drugs fall under the legal umbrella of a “defective product.”
-In North Carolina, an injured patient must be able to prove that someone who made the drug (or made it available to them) was negligent.
+In North Carolina, an injured patient must prove that someone who made the drug (or made it available to them) was negligent.

-Negligence, in the broad legal sense, means you are able to prove four things:
+Negligence, in the broad legal sense, means you can prove four things:

 In the case of dangerous drugs, a defendant’s breach in their duty of care usually means that they either: